 Benefits

-Portable equipment allows care-related activities to occur in multiple settings.
+Increased Flexibility - Portable equipment enables care-related activities in multiple settings.

 Common Applications